Muhammad-Saad-Khan310/docs/content/docs/ui/account-and-settings/troubleshooting-login.md

 When an account is banned, it is permanently cancelled.
 Access to the account is blocked and no further requests to our system will be accepted.
 A banned account is not allowed back on SendGrid in the future.
 If the account had dedicated IPs, they will be removed.
 Related subusers will also be banned.

 We don't make a habit of letting banned accounts back on, but if you would like to discuss it, _please respond to the email you received regarding the ban._ **Support cannot assist in reactivation of banned accounts.**

+where SendGrid can reach the representative that should be contacted. so after these question what is meant by "ou will not be able to send email through SendGrid until you provide more information.
+Please contact Support to answer a few more questions." after answering these questions.
+We still not recieve an confirmation email for it.
+So please work on my suggestion.